Location Cartagena, Colombia

 Please submit a Spanish Resume and Statement of Interest

 Open to Canadian Citizens and Permanent Residents of Canada only

+Finally, due to the nature of its function, it is possible that the volunteer may enter into relationships with other relevant actors at the local level, such as universities, research institutes, diving schools and fishing communities.
 Within the program areas of Cuso International, this volunteer position is inserted in the area of Livelihoods, specifically in the priority of sustainable management of natural resources and adaptation to climate change.

 As a volunteer, you will: